ksu-cs-textbooks/cis580/content/09-particle-systems/05-using-particle-systems.md

 ```

 {{% notice hint %}}
-Because the `ExplosionParticleSystem` inherits from `DrawableGameComponent`, we can add it to the `Game.Components` list.
+Because the `RainParticleSystem` inherits from `DrawableGameComponent`, we can add it to the `Game.Components` list.
 This means the game will automatically call its `LoadContent()`, `Update()` and `Draw()` methods for us.
 We could instead not add it to the components list, and manually invoke these ourselves.
 {{% /notice %}}

 ### Adding Explosions